void-craft/Selenium-Python/README.md

 # Selenium-Python

 ## Description:
-This repository contains Selenium/Python projects to showcase my ability to automate tests and to perform webscraping.
+This repository contains Selenium/Python projects that automate tests and performs webscraping.

 ## Installation